-Carbon Copy Cloner has a name that exactly describes what is achieved, and is one of the best cloning apps in existence.
+Carbon Copy Cloner has a name that exactly describes what is achieved, and is one of the best disk cloning software in existence.
 That is if you’re on a Mac.
-We found it “Best Choice for Hard Drive Cloning” in our Best Backup Software for Mac review.
+We found it “Best Choice for Hard Drive Cloning” in our Mac backup software roundup.
 What’s the closest alternative for a Windows user?

 How Disk Cloning Software Can Help